anotherik/Config-Portal/README.md

 # Config Portal – Software Composition Analysis (SCA) Demonstration

+> ✅ **This branch contains the secure version of Config-Portal**, using `yaml.safe_load()` and updated dependencies to prevent YAML deserialization vulnerabilities.
+>
+> If you're looking for the vulnerable version to test and demonstrate SCA tools, switch to the [`main` branch](../../tree/main).

-**ConfigPort** is a purposely vulnerable Python Flask web application that simulates a lightweight internal tool used by development teams to import and preview YAML-based project configuration files.
+**Config Portal** is a purposely vulnerable Python Flask web application that simulates a lightweight internal tool used by development teams to import and preview YAML-based project configuration files.
 These configurations typically define metadata like project name, environment, and setup scripts.

 This project is designed to demonstrate **Software Composition Analysis (SCA)** in action by showing how known vulnerable dependencies (like `pyyaml==5.1`) can be identified, exploited, and remediated using open-source security tools.